10 Top Digital Marketing Resources

 Google Analytics

 Google Analytics is a free platform that provides insights into your website’s visitors and their behavior while on-site.
 Once added to your website, you’ll be able to answer where your visitors are arriving from – both in terms of their sources (search, ads, social media, etc.) and their geographic locations.
-You can also set up custom events to track important events on your website such as purchases, form submissions, and phone calls in order to measure ROI on your marketing efforts.
+You can also set up custom events to track important actions taken on your site such as purchases, form submissions, and phone calls to measure return on your marketing efforts.

 Email

-Email remains a top marketing channel for most businesses, helping to maintain engagement with shoppers and drive conversions.
-Before researching platforms, first determine the initial purpose(s) for email campaigns specific to your business.
-Do you want to keep general customers apprised of new products or upcoming events?
-Are you seeking to start a drip campaign to automatically progress new prospects through their buying cycle?
+Email remains a top marketing channel for maintaining prospect engagement and driving conversions.
+Before diving in, start by determining the purposes of your campaigns.
+Do you want to announce new products or upcoming events?
+Would you need a “drip” campaign to progress new prospects through their buying cycle automatically?

-Begin to develop your subscriber list.
-An overall list typically starts with existing customers and leads though you should strive to continue to grow subscribers through your other marketing channels.
-Your list should also be as complete and up-to-date as possible prior to uploading to your chosen platform (including removal of typos, broken email addresses, etc.)
+Next, you should develop your subscriber list.
+An overall list often starts with existing customers and leads though you should continue to grow subscribers through your other marketing channels.
+Your list should also be as complete and up-to-date as possible before uploading to your chosen platform (including removal of typos, broken email addresses, etc.)

-There are numerous email platforms on the market, most of which offer free plans at certain criteria.
-Our favorite providers are MailChimp and HubSpot.
+Numerous email platforms are on the market, most offering free plans at certain criteria.
+Our favorite providers are MailChimp and HubSpot*.

-Search Console is another of Google’s free resources that you can integrate with your website.
-Via the dashboard, you can submit your website and its sitemap to Google.
+Search Console is another one of Google’s free resources that can be integrated into your website.
+Within its dashboard, you can submit your site and its sitemap to Google.
 Once configured, Search Console helps to measure your site’s performance in search results including which searches are bringing visitors to your site.
-The platform also helps to identify key issues which could be impacting your site, including mobile usability.
+The platform also helps to identify key issues that could be impacting your site, including mobile usability.

 Ad Managers

-Ad managers for top platforms such as Google Ads and Meta Ads are highly powerful for reaching prospective customers.
-Granular targeting capabilities help to generate the highest return on your ad spend.
+Google and Meta are powerful platforms for reaching prospective customers.
+Their ad manager tools offer granular targeting to precisely reach your target audiences and maximize your return on ad spend.
 The platforms have also become more helpful in automatically suggesting certain elements such as ad messaging.

-A caveat is that while these platforms make it relatively easy to launch advertising, use caution if you are not familiar with digital advertising.
-Without proper setup and management, campaigns can be irrelevant to their intended purpose and wasteful of valuable marketing funds.
+A caveat is that while these platforms make it relatively easy to launch advertising, use caution if you are unfamiliar with digital advertising.
+Without proper setup and management, campaigns can be irrelevant to their intended purpose and waste your marketing funds.

 Summary